 - Often, you pay more for less.
 Individual health insurance can be more expensive than employer-based plans and offer fewer services.
 Individual health insurance plans often have higher deductibles and premiums than employer-based plans.
 This means you’ll pay more out-of-pocket before your coverage kicks in and will likely pay more monthly for your premiums.

 How to choose the most affordable health insurance plan

 Finding the most affordable health insurance plan isn’t easy, but doable.
 Here’s our top advice:

 - The first step is figuring out what kind of coverage you need.
 Do you have any existing medical conditions?
 Do you have children or other family members who need coverage?
 Are there any prescription medications that are essential to your health?
 Do you need coverage for birth control?
 Each of these will affect the cost of your plan.

 - Focus on the right plan before you focus on the right provider.
-Finding the right plan for you is more important than finding the right provider.
+Finding the right plan is more important than finding the right provider.
 Learn what types of plans and which can best meet your healthcare needs.
 For example, Bronze plans are great for healthy people and those who only need preventative care.